olleolleolle/http_server_manager/README.md

     end
 ```

-5. Control the status of the server:
+Step 5:  Control the status of the server:

 ```ruby
     server = MyServer.new